 How do you build a better cultured burger?

-Now that you’ve got your burger, bun, and cheese ready you can think about what really makes a burger: the toppings!
-This is where you can really add a lot of cultured goodness to your burger, so don’t be shy.
+Now that you’ve got your burger, bun, and cheese ready, think about what really makes a burger: the toppings!
+This is where you can really add a lot of cultured goodness to your burger.

-Pickles.
-Use these lacto-fermented pickles instead of vinegar-brined pickles.
+- Pickles.
+Use lacto-fermented pickles instead of vinegar-brined pickles.
+Or mix it up with sliced Lacto-fermented Radishes instead.

-Relish.
-While pickle relish is popular, try one of these delicious variations!
+- Relish.
+While pickle relish is popular, try one of these delicious fermented variations:

-Ketchup.
+- Ketchup.
 Homemade ketchup is super yummy and contains no high-fructose corn syrup.
+For a little more flavor, try this Spiced Tomato Ketchup Recipe.

-So throw that grass-fed burger on the grill, take your sourdough hamburger buns out of the oven, and round up your cheese and probiotic-rich cultured condiments, because a cultured burger is worth eating at least once a week.
+So throw that burger on the grill, take those sourdough hamburger buns out of the oven, and round up your cheese and probiotic-rich cultured condiments, because a cultured burger is worth eating at least once a week.